Long Island City tour

 The stunningly situated Gantry Plaza State Park incorporates old gantries used in shipping.
 It retains an iconic (if relocated) Pepsi sign.
-However, the legendary Five Pointz graffiti mecca is a ghost, slated for new development.
+Other manufacturing buildings in the area have been converted to residential or new commercial use.
+However, the legendary Five Pointz graffiti mecca is a ghost, replaced by new development.

 Though the number of artists has declined somewhat, there are still several buildings filled with artists' studios, stalwarts in the annual LIC Open Studios weekend in May.
 LIC contains several arts destinations, notably MoMA PS 1 and the Sculpture Center, which we pass on our tour, as well as places further afield, including the Noguchi Museum and Socrates Sculpture Park.

 The historic manufacturing district, which took advantage of transportation--the Queensboro Bridge, the Midtown Tunnel and subway and rail lines--has declined, as new development rises.

 Today, Long Island City is full of juxtapositions, with the borough's tallest building near a classic courthouse and the refurbished schoolhouse that's now MOMA PS1 Queens.